The Blushing Spirit: Tracing the Journey of Pink Gin from Past to Present

 A Spirit Served with Pride

 We recommend serving our Pink Gin with a tonic that respects its sweet nature, such as Schweppes Tonic Water or Lemonade.
-For a nod to gin tradition, Fever Tree's Mediterranean Tonic Water is the perfect match, enhancing the floral notes without overshadowing the gin's character.
+For a nod to gin tradition, Fever-Tree's Mediterranean Tonic Water is the perfect match, enhancing the floral notes without overshadowing the gin's character.

 Stewardship of the Blush

 Our Pink Gin is as natural as the landscape it hails from.
-To maintain its vibrant character and natural sediment, we advise storing the bottle in a cool, dark place, giving it a gentle shake before serving to awaken the full spectrum of flavors.
+To maintain its vibrant character and natural sediment, we advise storing the bottle in a cool, dark place, giving it a gentle shake before serving to awaken the full spectrum of flavours.

 Humdinger's Pink Gin is not just a drink; it's a journey through time and place.
 It's a tribute to the gin's rosy past and a toast to its bright future, all while staying rooted in the rich tapestry of South Canterbury.
 Join us in this local dream, where every sip is a celebration of our heritage and craftsmanship.